 And whether you’re staying at the Garlic Farm or merely stocking up on chutney, there’s a lovely cafe where you might be lucky enough to spot red squirrels playing through the window.

-Footprint guides have a specific family option on exploring the Isle of Wight and neighbouring counties with kids, although it’s now several years old.
+Footprint guides also has a specific family option on exploring the Isle of Wight and neighbouring counties with kids, although it’s now several years old.

 PIN FOR LATER: GUIDE TO THE ISLE OF WIGHT WITH CHILDREN